%20(3000%20%C3%97%203000px)%20(2).jpg)

 Connection First

-As an immigrant mom from Venezuela, Fabi has spent 15 years living between Sydney and London.
-She's excited to share her insights and experiences with you, in both English and Español.
+An immigrant mother from Venezuela, Fabi has spent the last 15 years living between Sydney and London.
+She’s a writer, podcaster, and passionate advocate for Conscious Parenting, with a special interest in how screen use affects children and family life.

 Connection First